Lathe Calibration 101

 With so many new people getting into lathe cutting, we wanted to create a quick, concise guide to three essential parts of lathe calibration, no matter what lathe you are using.
-We won't go into too much detail, various topics are covered in our other blog posts, but for those starting out, here are three key steps you must complete to properly calibrate your setup for cutting.
+We won't go into too much detail, various topics are covered in our other blog posts, but for those starting out, here are the three key steps that you must complete to properly calibrate your setup for cutting.

 1: LATHE CALIBRATION